 These tours are roughly four hours long.
 Tour participants board the van at the Johnstown Flood National Memorial Visitor Center.
 The tour begins at the site of the South Fork Dam with the background explanation of the history of the dam, plus the timeline that explains how and why the dam failed.
 During this time, there is also a fully-guided tour of the South Fork Fishing and Hunting Club Clubhouse.
 After leaving the park grounds, the tour then winds through the flood ravaged communities of South Fork, Mineral Point, East Conemaugh, Woodvale, and ultimately Johnstown.
 While driving through these communities, the Park Ranger explains the key events that happened in each town and even shares some photos of flood damage and/or significant people from the flood.
 The narrative portion of the tour concludes at Grandview Cemetery.
 At the cemetery, the van will stop at the "Monument of Tranquility," the monument that was dedicated to flood victims on May 31, 1892.
 Participants will then be shuttled back to the park Visitor Center.
-Please check back in the spring for 2017 tour dates.
+Please check back for future van tour dates.

 Path of the Flood Hikes: Path of the Flood Hikes are offered in two different versions:

 The first half of the Path of the Flood-from Ehrenfeld to Franklin-is covered in this roughly 8 mile hike.
 Visitors meet at the Johnstown Flood National Memorial Visitor Center and are shuttled to Ehrenfeld.
 From there, Park Rangers lead hike participants over moderately difficult terrain to explain the first half of the Path of the Flood.
 We will stop along the way to learn about key sites and people from the Johnstown Flood.
 There will be brief rest stop halfway into the hike.
 Please check back for future hike dates.